ctownsen357/r-utils/README.md

 components (see what I did there) out of your address data or you may receive errors or faulty lat/lng values.
 #### key
 key is your Google API key if you have one.

+## mapping.R
+Convenience functions for viewing lat/lng coordinates on various maps.

+### map_leaflet
+Takes vectors of lat, lng, and optional popup description and places the data on a simple Leaflet map.